 Writing Prompt: A setting in which you can vote through time for things.

 This episode of Writing Excuses has been brought to you by Audible.

 Get an audiobook of your choice, free, with a 30-day trial.
 After the trial, your paid membership will begin at $14.95 per month.
 With your membership, you will receive one credit every month, good for any audiobook on Audible.

-This entry was posted on Sunday, July 6th, 2014 at 4:00 pm and is filed under Collaboration, Criticism, Demonstration, Editing, Live Audience, Season 9, Structure, World Building.
+This entry was posted on Sunday, July 6th, 2014 at 4:00 pm and is filed under Career and Lifestyle, Demonstration, Live Audience, Season 9, Theory and Technique.
 You can follow any responses to this entry through the RSS 2.0 feed.
 Both comments and pings are currently closed.